 Our portfolio of real estate loans to individuals is based primarily in our geographic markets, but also a minority of real estate loans are to individuals outside our geographic markets, some of which are affinity mortgage programs we have developed for members of certain commercial customers, such as the Service Employees International Union.
-We began offering residential mortgage loans in 2012 and have since originated approximately 1,660 loans totaling \$608 million, and through March 31, 2018, we have not experienced any losses on this portfolio.
+We began offering residential mortgage loans in 2012 and have since originated approximately 2,000 loans totaling \$790 million, and through September 30, 2018, we have not experienced any losses on this portfolio.
 Our residential loans are closed-end mortgage loans, secured by a first lien on 1-4 family dwellings primarily in our geographic footprint.
 The dwellings are typically residential structures consisting of principal residences, second or vacation homes and investment properties, with property types including single family homes, two-to-four unit homes, condominiums, and cooperative apartments.
-The average loan-to-value ratio ("LTV") and average FICO credit score at origination for our residential real estate loans originated after 2013 is 65% and 768, respectively.
-We also own portfolios of purchased 1-4 family loans (purchased starting in 2014 representing 7% of total assets as of March 31, 2018) with a weighted average LTV below 60% and for which 91% of borrowers have FICO credit scores above 725 at origination.
+We also own portfolios of purchased 1-4 family loans (purchased starting in 2014 representing 5.6% of total assets as of September 30, 2018) with a weighted average LTV below 60% and a majority of borrowers have FICO credit scores above 725 at origination.
 There have been no credit losses or any material delinquencies from these loans since purchase.
+The average loan-to-value ratio ("LTV") and average FICO credit score at origination for our residential real estate loans originated after 2013 is 63% and 768, respectively.